 - It will then extract the article from the app.

 - After it’s done extracting, you will have an option to read it now, add to the recent list or generate a notification.

 The app is pretty easy to use and is provided with tons of tutorials.
-They have given tutorial for each and everything.
+They have given tutorials for each and everything.
 The UI is straightforward to understand and use.
 It does its job entirely!
 However, the only drawback of the app is that the voice is very robotic, and it’s not fun to hear at all.
 Also, the app pauses for a long time when a full stop is encountered.
-There isn’t any other drawback; it never crashes, the performance is outstanding.
+There isn’t any other drawback; it never crashes; the performance is outstanding.
 Download the app from below.